abhinav-kayastha/Learning-Python/README.md

 # Learning-Python

-A repository which includes the answer code for questions in Software 1, Python programming classes frpm Metropolia University of Applied Sciences.
+A repository which includes the answer code for questions in Software 1, Python programming classes from Metropolia University of Applied Sciences.